-Tinsukia is one of the largest cities of Assam and is located in the upper Assam are.
+Tinsukia is one of the largest cities in Assam and is located in the upper Assam area.
 Tinsukia is one of the most important cities in Assam, the District is also named Tinsukia.

-The nearest airport to Tinsukia is at Mohanbari (Dibrugarh) 40 km away.
-The National Highway 37 passes through Tinsukia and there is a railway station is present in the town.
+The nearest airport to Tinsukia is Mohanbari (Dibrugarh) 40 km away.
+National Highway 37 passes through Tinsukia and there is a railway station present in the town.

 Principle occupation of the people of Tinsukia is agriculture.
-Tea plantation and agriculture such as oranges, ginger, other citrus fruits, and paddy (rice) are mainly cultivated.
-Working in the coal mines & oil field is another occupation for the people of Tinsukia.
+Tea plantations and agriculture such as oranges, ginger, other citrus fruits, and paddy (rice) are mainly cultivated.
+Working in the coal mines & oil fields is another occupation for the people of Tinsukia.

 Bihu & Durga Puja are the main festival in Tinsukia.
 The tribal communities have their own indigenous culture and festivals.
 Tuluni is an important festival at Tinsukia that is celebrated by the Sema Naga people.
 Shapawang Yawng Manau Poi, Bihu, Ali-Aye-Ligang and Saghi festival, etc. are some of the significant festivals observed here.

 Tinsukia was the capital of the Muttack Kingdom.
 The Bangmara city was built by King Sarbananda Singha with the help of his Minister Gopinath Barbaruah.
 The city was built in the middle of present Tinsukia city.
 The Tinsukia name came from a pond named Tinkunia Pukhuri (the pond with three sides) located at the heart of the city.